snow6oy/recurrink/README.md

 - Now you need to add the code from this repository in a New Folder called `recurrink`.
 Use either of the following methods.
 1. Pulldown the `Code` menu above and choose `Download ZIP` and save there OR
-1. Open a command line, navigate there and clone the repo
+1. Open a command line, navigate there and clone the repo by typing:
 ```
 git clone git@github.com-snow6oy:snow6oy/recurrink.git
 ```